Daniel-Bullock/Predicting-Cryptocurrency-Prices-using-Social-Media-Sentiments/ProjectReport.md

 - Wrote code to fetch and parse price data from Coinbase and Bitmex; this code can be found in the `priceData` folder.
 - Wrote code to train and test LSTM predictor, this code can be found in the `LSTM_model` folder
-- Wrote code to plot results of the LSTM predictor
+- Wrote code to plot results of the LSTM predictor Ghassan
-Ghassan:
+- Contributed to Google Trends API
--Team Leader
+- In charge of twitter (tweepy) API that didn’t work out (due to pricing and data limitations)
--Contributed to Google Trends API
+- Contributed to Reddit API
--In charge of twitter (tweepy) API that didn’t work out -Contributed to Reddit API
+- Team Leader
 Daniel
--Contributed to Google Trends API
+- Contributed to Google Trends API
--Contributed to Reddit API
+- Wrote script for data cleaning
--Wrote script for data cleaning
+- Contributed to Reddit API
--Researched different twitter APIs to try to find a functional one
+- Researched different twitter APIs to try to find a functional one